WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/30_Amos/Amos_2.md

 he who handles the bow shall not stand, and he who is swift of foot shall not save himself, nor shall he who rides the horse save his life;

 ###### 16
-and he who is stout of heart among the mighty shall flee away naked in that day," declares the LORD. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+and he who is stout of heart among the mighty shall flee away naked in that day," declares the LORD.

 ***